Postgraduate research in law

 Ready to start your research career?
 Explore our postgraduate research degrees in law

 If you're ready to take your expertise and qualifications in Law into a postgraduate research degree, Portsmouth is the perfect place to do it.

 As a postgraduate researcher, you could explore how our laws and legal system shape society and affect the daily lives of people at all levels within it.
 Your research outputs could be used by governments, organisations and individuals in the development and implementation of new legal policies.

-Recent examples of our research include our work around the law of succession and the sale of ivory in the UK.
+Examples of our research include our work around will and inheritance laws and the sale of ivory in the UK.
 When you study for a postgraduate research degree with us, you'll make your own contribution to our exceptional work.

 Types of research degrees

 Find out about our PhD, MPhil and PhD by Publication opportunities in Law below, including how to apply, entry requirements and funding your degree.
 For more detailed information about the application process, visit our How to Apply pages.